Gandhi Bhawan, Chandigarh

 The Gandhi Bhawan is a major landmark of the city of Chandigarh, India, and a center dedicated to the study of the words and works of Mohandas K. Gandhi.
-It was designed by the architect Pierre Jeanneret, a cousin of Le Corbusier.
+It was designed by architects B.P Mathur in collaboration with Pierre Jeanneret.

 Design

 It is an auditorium hall that sits in the middle of a pond of water.
 A mural by the architect greets visitors at the entry.
 The words "Truth is God" are written at the entrance.
-Today, it also houses a substantial collection of books on Gandhi.
+Today, it also houses a substantial collection of books on Mohandas Gandhi.
+The Gandhi Bhawan's three-part, pinwheel plan, abstract sculptural qualities, and fluid use of planes reflect the modern vision of the International Style.
+The merging of sharp, brusque angles with lyrical curves recalls the linear tensions of the ancient Sanskrit alphabet.
+The pools surrounding the building evoke Mughal tombs, some of which were similarly laid out on terraces surrounded by water, as well as the ritual bathing pools of Hindu Temples.
+Yet the abstract style does not convey any specific religious connotations.